pangz-lab/ng-cloudflare-turnstile/projects/ng-cloudflare-turnstile/README.md

 # ng-cloudflare-turnstile

-An intuitive, lightweight and easy to integrate captcha component for Angular.
+An intuitive, lightweight and easy to integrate [cloudflare-turnstile](https://developers.cloudflare.com/turnstile/) component for Angular.

 ## Install
 ```bash